RexMortem/C_Course-Introduction/README.md

 A basic, and hopefully gentle, introduction to the C Programming Language.

-This session covers the very basics of C i.e. concepts that are present in every other language like variables, for loops, and functions; this session will also introduce the concept of undefined behaviour and how C likes to handle - or not handle - things.
+This session covers the very basics of C i.e. concepts that are present in most other languages like variables, for loops, and arrays; this session will also introduce the concept of undefined behaviour and how C likes to handle - or not handle - things.

 ## What is the C Course?